Centennial Park group: Centennial Park ("Second Ward")

 On 13 May 1984, the portion of Johnson's followers who were dismissed or left on their own held their first Priesthood Meeting just outside town.
 They named their group the "Second Ward" and began to refer to those who followed Johnson as the "First Ward."
 Initially, the Second Ward met in the home of Alma Timpson.

 By 27 September 1986, the Centennial Park group had built a meeting house and, in 2003, a charter school was built for the town's growing elementary-age population.

 Most of this group lives in Centennial Park City, Arizona (36°57′21.96″N 112°58′59.64″W), a town approximately three miles (five km) south of the twin communities of Colorado City, Arizona, and Hildale, Utah, with a small number living in the Salt Lake Valley.

 The Church of Jesus Christ of Latter-day Saints and the Kingdom of God

-The Church of Jesus Christ of Latter-day Saints and the Kingdom of God, also known as the Nielsen/Naylor Group and the "Third Ward", is a group based in the Salt Lake Valley and has around 200 members.
+The Church of Jesus Christ of Latter-day Saints and the Kingdom of God, also known as the Nielsen/Naylor Group is a group based in the Salt Lake Valley and has around 200 members.
 It broke with the Centennial Park group after Hammon died in 1988, leaving Alma Timpson as the presiding priesthood leader.
 Timpson called Frank Naylor as an apostle and Ivan Neilsen as a high priest and later as bishop.
-Eventually, Naylor and Nielsen disagreed with Timpson's leadership, prompting them to migrate north to Salt Lake County and create the "Third Ward", with Frank Naylor presiding.
+Eventually, Naylor and Nielsen disagreed with Timpson's leadership, prompting them to migrate north to Salt Lake County with Frank Naylor presiding.